-Ecosystem Impacts: Just as poor air quality can be unhealthy and dangerous for humans to breathe, air pollution can be harmful to plant life as well — stifling their growth and interfering with essential biological functions like photosynthesis.
+Ecosystem Impacts: Just as poor air quality can be unhealthy and dangerous for humans to breath, air pollution can be harmful to plant life as well — stifling their growth and interfering with essential biological functions like photosynthesis.
 According to researchers at the University of California (UC) Merced and UC Riverside, unhealthy air may even be a significant driving force in the ongoing tree mortality crisis devastating the Sierra Nevada region.
 In addition to being directly toxic to plant life, pollutants like nitrogen oxides and ammonia can also lead to excess nitrogen deposition, which alters natural ecosystem functions and encourages growth of invasive species and algae blooms.

 Get Action Alerts

 Want national parks in your inbox?
 Sign up for NPCA email updates to receive news, features, and opportunities to make a difference!
 You can unsubscribe at any time.